acenet-arc/cloud_from_a_to_z/_episodes/07-day1-create-a-web-server.md

 - "What is Apache?"
 - "What is LAMP?"
 - "How do we install and configure Apache?"
+- "Where do we put our first custom web page?"
 objectives:
 - "To be able to create a web-server in Compute Canada's cloud and create and access a website served from it"
 keypoints: